-Flu vaccine appointments can be scheduled at multiple clinics and select UW Health pharmacies.
-Scheduled appointments will be available during regular business hours, and on weekends and early evening at select locations.
+Flu and COVID-19 vaccine appointments are available at multiple clinics, select UW Health pharmacies and at the John Wall Drive Thru Clinic.
+Scheduled appointments are available during regular business hours, and on weekends and early evening at select locations.

 For those without health insurance, Public Health Madison and Dane County can help.
 Learn how